The Familiar

 “Stop it!” the thin man shrieked.
 “Stop it, you fucking wizard, or I’ll kill—”

-“I’m not a wizard!
-I mean, I am, but I’m not doing it!”
-Jeve protested, hands in the air.
+“I’m not doing it!”
+Jeve shrieked back, hands in the air.
 One hand still clutched all of his money.

 The burly man was now just a foot high, then less.
 He dangled by his arm’s from the coyote’s muzzle, and he blubbered, sounding like a frightened child—or a toy.
 Jeve could only imagine what the canine looked like to him now.

 Then, abruptly, the coyote tossed her head back, sending the now mouse-sized man up into the air, her jaws opening wide as he reached the top of his arc.
 “Noooo—” he shrieked, voice comically tinny, cut off abruptly as the coyote snapped him out of the air.
-Jeve watched in a dumbfounded mix of disbelief and horror as she worked her jaws, twice, then swallowed.
-As far as he could tell, the man went down her throat whole and alive.
+Jeve watched in a dumbfounded mix of disbelief and horror.
+He could tell the coyote didn’t even bother to chew before swallowing.

-Jeve and the other robber looked at one another.
-Then the thin man took off down the alley, screaming.
+Jeve and the other robber looked at one another, and then the thin man took off down the alley, screaming.
 “Witch!
 Demon!”

-“No—stop—” Jeve called, starting to run after him.
+“No—stop—” Jeve called.
 “Oh, a witch hunt would be just peachy.”

-Jeve came to an abrupt halt, staring rapidly between the man and the coyote.
+“What in the world,” Jeve whispered under his breath, staring rapidly between the man and the coyote.

 He came to rest at just a few inches high, directly under the coyote’s paw, on his back staring up.
 “No!” he yelled up, crying hysterically.
 “Please!
 Please don’t eat me!
 I don’t want to be eaten!
 Please don’t!”